We Need To Talk… Questions To Consider When Considering A Divorce.

 It would naturally be impossible to deal with every detail that merits discussion in planning and negotiating a divorce, but here are a few questions which are often raised by parties in divorce negotiations, which may serve as a good starting point once the question of divorce has been broached:

-2.Will both parents have full The rights and responsibilities of parents as described in section 18 of the Children's Act, 2005.
-Parental Responsibilities and Rights include: Contact, Care, Maintenance, Guardianship in respect of the children?
+2.Will both parents have full parental rights and responsibilities in respect of the children?